AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/ListInstanceIndices.md

 # ListInstanceIndices

 Queries the indexes stored on an Elasticsearch cluster.
-Only independent indexes are displayed.

 ## Debugging